andyxiao1/penn-course-scheduler/README.md

 **Technologies:** React, Node/Express

-**Current Progress:** Express server is complete.
-In cases of large number of possible schedules, it returns at most 200.
-Right now it returns schedules as a string for testing.
-Planning on adding pagination in MS3.
+**Current Progress:** Express server is finished.
+It sends a max of 200 schedules.
+Frontend works and shows possible schedules, but UI for the schedule view needs to be cleaned up

+**TODO**
+Add pagination for server
+clean up UI
+add back to course search page button account for bad inputs account for no schedule cases customization change start and end time of schedule view depending on earliest and latest course times